ouvroir/labouvroir/lab/equipement-en.md

   - 1 cell phone <!-- iOS ou Android?-->
   - 2 iPads

-### List of software installed on the lab's laptops
+### List of software installed on the lab’s laptops

 to come